Rabbit-SH/Kkomi-s_Adventure/README.md

 ### Running the Local Server

     uvicorn main:app --reload

 Then you can test in 127.0.0.1:8000 (localhost)

 ### How to Use the Back-End

 The frontend receives requests through axios and provides API according to get or post requests.

-For example in Vue.js
+For example in Vue.js request
-request

 "await axios.post('http://localhost:8000/aipainter', formData,{responseType: 'blob'});" =>

-in FastApi
+In FastApi

 Then the function defined under "@app.post("/aipainter")" is executed and the response is sent back to the frontend.

 ## License